gnilk/testrunner/README.md

 Old code is still supported (i.e. if you have a local fork of the `testinterface.h`) this will still work properly.

 When you install you will always get the latest version of the `testinterface.h` file.
 This means if you upgrade from V1.x to V2.x there will be API breaking changes to your tests.
-However, the testrunner itself can handle both new and old test-interface useage.
+However, the testrunner itself can handle both new and old test-interface usage.

 The old testinterface is still available under the name `testinterface_v1.h` and if you compile with `TRUN_USE_V1` it will be used instead of the new version.

-*NOTE*: Versioning is not supported on Windows.
-You must compile with `TRUN_USE_V1`.
+<b>Note:</b> Versioning is not supported on Windows.
+You must compile your tests with `TRUN_USE_V1`.

 # Building
 You need CMake and GCC/Clang or Visual Studio (Windows).
-Tested with Visual Studio 17 and 19.
+Tested with Visual Studio 19 and 2022.
 The Windows version can be built in a 32 or 64 bit mode.
 Do note that the 32 bit don't support 64 bit DLL's and vice verse.

 1) Clone repository 'git clone https://github.com/gnilk/testrunner.git'
 2) Create build directory (mkdir build)